greggersaurus/OpenSteamController/ReverseEngineering/Luna_maiboard_V000456-00_rev3.md

-Note that this [Teardown of Steam Controller](https://www.ifixit.com/Teardown/Steam+Controller+Teardown/52578) was extremely helpful in identifying chips and offering guidance in disassembling the Steam Controlle to ohm out connections, etc.
+Note that this [Teardown of Steam Controller](https://www.ifixit.com/Teardown/Steam+Controller+Teardown/52578) was extremely helpful in identifying chips and offering guidance in disassembling the Steam Controller to ohm out connections, etc.

 # LPC11U37F/501